kikeex/GraphQL-Sequelize-Mysql-example/README.md

 # GraphQL Sequelize example

-A simple example proyect using GraphQL building schema's and mutations's.
+A simple example proyect using GraphQL building schema's and mutation's.
 The dabase conector is Mysql2, but if you want to use other, just change the dialect and install the dependency.
 Sequelize creates the tables and insert one test user.